ten3roberts/ivy/README.md

 - **Asset Cache**: Shared assets like textures and models.
 - **Event System**: Low-frequency events (e.g., input, collisions) are broadcast and handled by interested layers.

+### Plugins and World Logic
+Plugins extend the ECS World with modular logic using the `Plugin` trait.
+Unlike Layers, which operate above the World, Plugins integrate directly into the World's systems and scheduled logic.
+Plugins add ECS systems for game and entity logic, and enable automatic multithreading for parallel execution.
+Plugins are registered during App setup and can depend on other plugins for dependency ordered execution.

-This architecture enables flexible, decoupled systems that can be mixed, matched, and conditionally enabled based on application needs.
+This enables decoupled systems that can be mixed, matched, and conditionally enabled/disabled based on application needs.

 ### ECS and Components